-5.32 Recreational disturbance of waterfowl and waders is anticipated to be high considering the large number of individuals supported by the Wash and Norfolk Coast SPA/SAC/Ramsar.
+- 5.34 Recreational disturbance of waterfowl and waders is anticipated to be high considering the large number of individuals supported by the Wash and Norfolk Coast SPA/SAC/Ramsar.
 Disturbance and displacement as a result of human activity is highly complex.
-However, it is considered that the effects of disturbance on birds stems from the fact that they are expending energy unnecessarily and the time they spend responding to disturbance is time that is not spent feeding.
+However, it is considered that the effects of disturbance on birds stems from the fact that they are expending energy unnecessarily and the time they spend responding to disturbance is time that is not spent feeding37.
 Disturbance therefore risks increasing energy output while reducing energy input, which can adversely affect the 'condition' and ultimately survival of the birds.
-In addition, displacement of birds from one feeding site to others can increase the pressure on the resources available within the remaining sites, as they have to sustain a greater number of birds.
-Moreover, the more time a breeding bird spends disturbed from its nest, the more its eggs are likely to cool and the more vulnerable they, or any nestlings, are to predators.
+In addition, displacement of birds from one feeding site to others can increase the pressure on the resources available within the remaining sites, as they have to sustain a greater number of birds38.
+Moreover, the more time a breeding bird spends disturbed from its nest, the more its eggs are likely to cool and the more vulnerable they, or any nestlings, are to predators. - 5.35 The potential for disturbance may be less in winter than in summer, in that there are often a smaller number of recreational users.
+In addition, the consequences of disturbance at a population level may be reduced because birds are not breeding.
+However, winter activity can still cause important disturbance, especially as birds are particularly vulnerable at this time of year due to food shortages, such that disturbance which results in abandonment of suitable feeding areas through disturbance can have severe consequences.

-&lt;sup>39 Riddington, R. et al. 1996.
+37 Riddington, R. et al. 1996.
 The impact of disturbance on the behaviour and energy budgets of Brent geese.
 Bird Study 43:269-279